 You buy insurance to cover your house and care, why not buy a policy to protect your ability to pay for these things?
-Buying this insurance protects your income from any bout with unemployment due to your inability to perform the duties of your full time occupation because of a medical condition.
-For women with growing families, the policy can be self funding, making a purchase decision easily justified.
+Buying this insurance protects your income from any bout with unemployment due to your inability to perform the duties of your full-time occupation because of a medical condition.
+For women with growing families, the policy can be self-funding, making a purchase decision easily justified.

 During Pregnancy and Maternity Leave

-West Virginia short term disability insurance can relieve some of the stress associated with working during pregnancy, and taking your maternity leave.
+West Virginia short term disability insurance can relieve some of the stress associated with working during pregnancy and taking your maternity leave.
 So many parents face an unpaid leave from work, just as expenses start to rise for:

-- doctor and hospital costs
+- doctor and hospital cost